Feyenoord: Mixed results with new coaches

 Following another series of disappointing results, Priske was eventually dismissed.
 The lack of chemistry between (part of) the coaching staff and the players, the disappointing results in the league, the lack of development in play and the poor physical condition of the players – which resulted in many injuries – were all reasons for this decision.
 Youth Academy coach Pascal Bosschaart would temporarily take over as head coach.
 With Pascal Bosschaart, Feyenoord was able to eliminate AC Milan in the preliminary rounds of the Champions League, by winning 1–0 at home and drawing 1–1 in Milan.
 This set-up a leg in the round of 16 with Internazionale.
-Feyenoord announced that Robin van Persie, former player and current head coach of SC Heerenveen would take over as the permanent head coach.
+Feyenoord announced that Robin van Persie, former player and current head coach of Heerenveen would take over as the permanent head coach.
 With Van Persie as the new head coach, Feyenoord was eliminated in the Champions League bij Internazionale.
 In the Eredivisie, Feyenoord recovered and clinched third place and the qualifying rounds of the 2025–26 UEFA Champions League one match before the end of the season by beating RKC at home.

+With Robin van Persie as the new coach, Feyenoord started the 2025–26 with mixed results.
+Feyenoord was eliminated by Fenerbahce in the qualifying rounds of the Champions League, relegating Feyenoord to the Europa League.
+In the Eredivisie, Feyenoord won eight out of the first nine matches and drawing the other one, which earned them first place.
+However, after losing 2–3 against fellow contenders PSV at home, a streak of poor results saw Feyenoord quickly fell out of the title race.
+The gap to league leaders PSV grew as big as 19 points in the league.
+Feyenoord was able to maintain second place and secured direct qualification for the Champions League one week before the end of the season.
+However, statistically, this one of the worst seasons ever for a runner-up in the Eredivisie.
+Feyenoord was knocked out of the KNVB Cup by SC Heerenveen.
+And Feyenoord finished in 29th place in the Europa League, which resulted in their elimination as well.